isaacnovaes/the-wild-oasis/README.md

 ## Overview

-An internal tool designed for small businesses to manage cabin bookings efficiently.
-Built with modern technologies like React, TanStack Router, TanStack Query, React hook form, Tailwind CSS, CSS container queries, and Supabase.
+A full-stack web application for managing cabin bookings in a small business environment.
+Built with React, TanStack Router, TanStack Query, Tailwind CSS, CSS container queries, and Supabase, the system supports full CRUD operations for cabins, users, and bookings.
+Key features include dynamic pricing configuration, check-in/check-out flows, responsive UI with container queries, type-safe routing, URL-based filtering/sorting, and PDF booking exports.
+Designed as an internal tool, it emphasizes usability, data integrity, and modern frontend/backend integration.

 ## How to run this project